eddmann/eddmann.github.io/_posts/2013/2013-12-21-processing-apache-and-nginx-access-logs.md

 $ cat access.log | grep `date '+%b/%G'` | awk '{ print $1 }' | sort | uniq -c | wc -l
 ```

-The commands above will provide you with a total count of unique visits based on IP address.
-You are also able to run the log file through the 'grep' command before processing, to only include entries that have occurred today or this month.

-Ranked by Response Codes
+### Ranked by Response Codes

+This simple command is very useful to quickly observe the total counts based on returned response code.

 ```bash
 $ cat access.log | awk '{ print $9 }' | sort | uniq -c | sort -rn
 ```

-This simple command is very useful to quickly observe the total counts based on returned response code.

-Most Popular URLS
+### Most Popular URLS

+A trivial replacement for some Google Analytics statistics, reporting how many hits the top 25 resources have tallied.

 ```bash
 $ cat access.log | awk '{ print $7 }' | sort | uniq -c | sort -rn | head -n 25
 ```

-A trivial replacement for some Google Analytics statistics, reporting how many hits the top 25 resources have tallied.

-Real-time IP-Page Requests
+### Real-time IP-Page Requests

+The final two commands are most likely my favourite as they provide me with real-time access information.
+These commands report on each IP address, request and response that have recently occurred on the server.
+Using [tailf](http://linuxcommand.org/man_pages/tailf1.html) instead of a typical `tail -f` has the benefit of not accessing the file when it is not growing.

 ```bash
 $ tailf access.log | awk '{ printf("%-15s\t%s\t%s\t%s\n", $1, $6, $9, $7) }'